 Scripts that are picked up as cast contingent mean that unless the production finds suitable actors, the pilot won’t film.
 This normally happens when the network likes a concept, but doesn’t think it can cultivate an audience without the right talent.
 Networks are usually looking for known actors or big names for cast contingent projects.

 Ready to get on set as a Background Actor, Stand-In, or double on some exciting new shows?
 If you’re not registered with Central Casting, your first step is to complete our online registration process then make a reservation to visit your local office.
 You can find more information on how to register in our article How to Become a Background Actor - Registration.

-If you’re already registered, make sure your profile and casting photo are up to date by coming to a Re-Registration and Updates session.
+If you’re already registered, make sure your profile and casting photo are up to date by coming to an Updates session.
 Your casting photo is one of the main tools Casting Directors use when casting their shows, so keeping your photo updated lets them know your look is current and you’re ready to work.
 Check our calendar to make a reservation for upcoming sessions.